The Best Scooters for 9 and 10 Year Olds

-The E100 is a good choice for 9 and 10 year olds.
+The E90 is a good choice for 9 and 10 year olds.
 It has a maximum weight limit of 54kg.

 It can reach speeds of up to 10mph.
-A kick start is requried to get the motor started and there is a push button acceleration.
+A kick start is required to get the motor started and there is a push button acceleration.

 The brake is hand operated at the front and there's twist-grip acceleration control.

-The scooter provides up to 40 minutes continuous use on one battery charge.
+The scooter can provide up to 80 minutes of continuous use on one battery charge.

 Other Considerations When Choosing a Scooter

-An older child might be covering longer distances on their scooter when crusing so they may benefit from a scooter with larger wheels.
+An older child might be covering longer distances on their scooter when cruising, so they may benefit from a scooter with larger wheels.
 Scooters with larger wheels are great for going quickly and covering longer distances.
-So, are worth considering if the commute to school is a longer distance or they may be travelling further distances as they get older (perhaps to high school).
+So, it's worth considering if the commute to school is long distance or they may be travelling further distances as they get older (perhaps to secondary school).

 More Types of Scooter

 A scooter that has become more popular in recent years is the scissor scooter, commonly known as a Flicker or swing scooter.
 This type of scooter has two footplates, one for each foot so you don't propel the scooter with a foot like you do with a traditional push scooter.
 Instead, you either move your legs in and out, move from side to side or wiggle your hips to move the scooter.

 These scooters are fun and they are great for building leg muscle and improving co-ordination.
 I'm not sure they will replace the traditional kick scooter but are perfect for taking down the park for some fun.
 Check out an option below: